German Bunds on course for worst week in a month

 Bunds were set to close their worst week in a month on Friday but analysts expect pressure to abate given uncertainty around the spread of the coronavirus and central bank support.
-10-year German yields are up 4 basis points this week, set for their biggest weekly rise since the week ending June 5 .
+Ten-year German yields are up 4.5 basis points this week, set for their biggest weekly rise since the week ending June 5 .

 - READ MORE ON: